The Asia-Pacific Journal: Japan Focus

 In-depth critical analysis of the forces shaping the Asia-Pacific . . . and the world.
 The Asia-Pacific Journal seeks to illuminate the geopolitics, economics, history, society, culture, international relations and forces for change in the modern and contemporary Asia-Pacific.

+The Asia-Pacific Journal is a 501 (C) (3) non-profit organization recognized by the Internal Revenue Service.
+Contributions are tax deductible.
 In addition to articles prepared for the journal, it offers translations from Japanese, Chinese, Korean and other languages.
 This peer-reviewed, open source journal is a fully indexed resource.
 Its website contains more than 2,000 articles.
 What's Hot is a special section on fast-breaking contemporary events.
 Subscribers receive a free weekly newsletter published each Monday, normally linking to four to seven new articles.
-More than 100,000 articles are accessed each month with readers from more than 180 countries on six continents.
-More than 6,000 people in 195 countries presently subscribe to APJ, including 2,700 who follow us through Facebook or Twitter, and their numbers are growing steadily.
-All articles are fully indexed by author, title and key word.
+More than 100,000 articles are accessed each month with readers on six continents.
+More than 11,000 people in 195 countries presently subscribe to APJ, nearly half of whom follow us through Facebook or Twitter, and their numbers are growing steadily.
+All articles are indexed by author, title and key word.
 Peer review process recognized by Ulrich's Global Serial Directory.

 To Contribute to the Journal